Iran protests trigger solidarity rallies in US, Europe

 In Los Angeles, home to the biggest population of Iranians outside of Iran, a throng of protesters formed a slow-moving procession along blocks of a closed downtown street.
 They chanted for the fall of Iran’s government and waved hundreds of Iranian flags that turned the horizon into a undulating wave of red, white and green.

-“We want freedom,” they thundered in unison.
+“We want freedom,” they thundered.

 Shooka Scharm, an attorney who was born in the U.S. after her parents fled the Iranian revolution, was wearing a T-shirt with the slogan “Women, Life, Freedom” in English and Farsi.
 In Iran “women are like a second-class citizen and they are sick of it,” Scharm said.